Can I Leave the State While on Workers’ Comp?

 There are strict rules and requirements that you must follow to remain eligible for workers’ comp benefits.

-Officially, these restrictions are designed to ensure that benefits are used appropriately and effectively.
-They are also convenient excuses to stop paying you the benefits you deserve.
+Officially, these requirements are designed to ensure that benefits are used appropriately and effectively.
+However, failyre to follow them is also a convenient excuse to stop paying you the benefits you deserve.

 • Compliance with your medical treatment plan prescribed by healthcare providers.